 Old Sembawang Fire Station

-The old Sembawang Fire Station is located at 80 Admiralty Road West, within the grounds of the former Sembawang Naval Base.
-Built in 1941, the fire station previously served the naval base.
-When British military forces withdrew from Singapore in 1971, the naval dockyard was handed over to Singapore-owned company Sembawang Shipyard while the fire station came under the Singapore Central Fire Brigade.
-Subsequent restructuring of the Singapore Fire Service saw the Sembawang fire service move to a new location in Yishun in 2005.
-The old Sembawang Fire Station building was given conservation status in 2007.
+The old Sembawang Fire Station was located at Admiralty Road West, within the grounds of the former Sembawang Naval Base.1 Built in the 1930s, the fire station served the naval base and its surrounding area.
+When British military forces withdrew from Singapore in 1971, the naval dockyard was handed over to Singapore-owned company Sembawang Shipyard, while the fire station came under the Singapore Fire Brigade.
+In 2005, the Sembawang Fire Station was relocated to Yishun.
+The old Sembawang Fire Station building was accorded conservation status in 2007.

-The naval base fire brigade was housed in a two-storey building located near the entrance of the naval base.
-Built around 1941, the fire station building has a distinctive Art Deco design characterised by bold outlines and geometric forms that were popular in the 1920s and 1930s.
-It also features a fire-hose tower.
-Staffed by British personnel, the fire brigade served the naval base as well as the surrounding area, operating in tandem with civilian fire stations to service the Sembawang, Woodlands and Mandai areas.
+The fire brigade was housed in a two-storey building near the entrance of the naval base.
+Built in the 1930s, the fire station building has a simplified art deco-modern design, and it features a fire-hose tower.8 Staffed by personnel hired by the British, the fire brigade served the naval base as well as the surrounding area.9

 British withdrawal from Singapore

-In January 1968, the British government announced its intention to withdraw its military forces from the Far East and close the naval base by the end of 1971.
-In a ceremony held on 9 December 1968, British Minister for Defence (Administration) G. W. Reynolds officially handed over the naval base to Singapore Foreign Minister S. Rajaratnam.
-Although valued at an estimated £12 million, the naval base was sold to the Singapore government for the token sum of $1.
-The base was taken over by a new Singapore-owned company, Sembawang Shipyard, which began offering commercial ship repair services and expanding the facilities.
+In January 1968, the British government announced its decision to withdraw its military forces from the Far East, and close all military bases outside of Europe and Mediterranean by end 1971.14 In a ceremony held on 8 December 1968, then British Minister for Defence (Administration) G. W. Reynolds officially handed over the naval base to then Singapore Foreign Minister S. Rajaratnam.15 Although valued at an estimated £12 million, the naval base was sold to the Singapore government for a token sum of S$1.16 The base was taken over by a newly established Singapore-owned company, Sembawang Shipyard, which offered commercial ship repair services and expanded the capacity of the base.17

-The fire station was handed over to the Singapore Central Fire Brigade on 1 October 1971.
-Apart from the station building, four fire engines, a fire boat and other modern equipment were also handed over.
-However, the 100 employees who had served the fire brigade under the British were not retained by the Singapore Central Fire Brigade due to differing pay scales and age.
-Plans were made to recruit 35 to 40 new employees to serve the station, as it was to become a sub-station catering to the Sembawang area.
+The fire station was handed over to the Singapore Fire Brigade on 1 October 1971.18 Apart from the station building, four fire engines, a fire boat and other modern equipment were also handed over.
+All the employees – about 100 of them – who had served the fire service under the British were not retained by the Singapore Fire Brigade due to differing pay scales and age.
+Instead, plans were made to recruit 35 to 40 new employees to serve the station, which was to cater to the Sembawang area.19

 Restructuring of fire service